 Pollinator Impacts: In addition to habitat loss due to the expansion of agricultural and urban areas, the database shows that there are 28 pesticides used on celery that are considered toxic to honey bees and other insect pollinators.
 For more information on how to protect pollinators from pesticides, see Beyond Pesticides' BEE Protective webpage.
 This crop is dependent on pollinators.
 This crop is foraged by pollinators.

-The evaluation of celery powder must take into consideration the use of pesticides in the non-organic production of celery and the availability of organic celery for this purpose, as well as its potential availability if the demand existed.
+The evaluation of celery powder must take into consideration the use of pesticides in the non-organic production of celery.